 Grow lights are an essential part of any hydroponics garden.
 They provide the necessary light for your plants to grow.
+But, it should be placed in a proper distance with the plants.

 When it comes time to dispose of a grow light, there are a few things you need to keep in mind.
 Disposing of your grow light is an important task you must take care of before disposal.